JasonZ-Git/JasonTechnology/git-books/DailyThinking.md

   -- Apache Kafka
   -- JFrog
   -- Kotlin - Planned for 2021
-  -- Swift - To finish by 31 May
+  -- Swift - To finish by 31 May - Summary the programming model difference between SwiftUI and Java MVC -- swagger
-  -- swagger
   -- keycloak
   -- batik